This story starts with Where Our Atoms Came From (Part 1).

 After Earth: The long future of your atoms

 After another five billion years of cycling around the Earth, all atoms on our planet will be scorched by the Sun as it expands into the final stage of its life, a red giant.

 The Sun’s outer layers will expand until they engulf Mercury, Venus, and finally the Earth.
-Any life that has not found a way to leave the Earth by this point will be, in a word, completely cooked.
+Any life that has not found a way to leave the Earth by this point will be, quite simply, completely cooked.

 The Sun will swell into a red giant, scorching then engulfing the Earth.
 Image credit: James Gitlin

-Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to the cold, dark cloud in space.
+Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to cold, dark clouds in space.
 Then the star cycle begins anew.

 Hundreds of new stars will form, and your atoms will be split amongst a new set of planets, moons, and maybe new forms of life.

 Cosmologists believe that this cycle of death and rebirth of the stars will repeat about one hundred times, before the final star in the universe exhausts all the remaining hydrogen and helium, and the galaxies will go dark.

 What will follow is an era of black holes.
 All matter, including your old atoms, will either be consumed by them or flung into deep space by their gravity.